edinhui/GoCI/doc/configuration_management_component_requirements.md

 - Generated code snippets for accessing configuration values in Golang applications

 ### 2. Configuration Viewing and Editing Interface
+The configuration viewing and editing interface provides users with a user-friendly interface to view and modify configuration files.
+It supports multi-level configuration navigation, allowing users to access and modify configuration items at different levels.
+The interface dynamically generates forms based on the JSON Schema definition, providing real-time validation and error handling.
+Users can modify configuration values, save changes, and track version history.
 #### 2.1 Features

 - Dynamic form generation based on the JSON Schema definition